cryptimeleon/mclwrap/README.md

 The `install_mcl.sh` script takes the `include` path of your Java JVM as its only argument.
 The path should be given without a trailing forward slash.

+#### Linux - Portable Library
+This describes how to compile the mcl library and Java bindings for maximum portability across all kinds of x86 and x86_64 CPUs.
+This is the exact way the included Linux .so-s were created.
+Unfortunately, support for non-glibc distributions cannot be assumed (e.g. musl libc in Alpine could not provide all required symbols).
+However, the same build process works for these platforms as well.
+The `scripts\install_portable_mcljava_linux.sh` should handle this automatically if you have the following prerequisites:
+ - An install of Debian Jessie (the oldest somewhat supported Linux distribution with glibc I could get to install)
+ - packages build-essential, gcc-multilib, g++-multilib, libssl-dev installed
+ - [CMake](https://github.com/KitWare/CMake) version 3.22 built from source installed
+ - You have an x86 and an x64 JDK installed.
+I tested with OpenJDK 11.0.13 from [Adoptium](https://adoptium.net/releases.html?variant=openjdk11).
+You can also only use a 64 or a 32 bit JDK, but in this case you cannot test the library for the missing architecture.

+The parameters of the script are the top-level directories of the JDKs (where bin, include etc. live) and an output directory for the created DLLs, in order x86-JDK, x64-JDK, output directory.
+Make sure to specify absolute paths for each parameter.

 #### Windows - Fast Library
 This describes how to compile the mcl library and Java bindings for maximum performance on modern x64 CPUs.